 Facilities along the trail

-Facilities are basic on the trail.
+Facilities are basic on the Tonquin Valley trail.
 Every campsite has picnic tables, some more than others.
 All campsites come with bear-proof boxes, so you never have to hang your food.
 (Actually, I can’t say that about Switchback Campsite as I didn’t visit it.)

 Privies are basic as you can see below.
 We put a hiking pole across the trail if someone was using it, so there was a bit of privacy.
 Astoria Campground had a regular outhouse – and a new one at that.
 Don’t forget toilet paper and hand sanitizer.

-Our experience hiking the Tonquin Valley
+Our experience on the Tonquin Valley hike

 Here’s a day by day account of our experience on the trail.